Maximus-MA/OCaMLearn/README.md

 Loss: Tensor {data = 0.836976953813, requires_grad = true}
 ```
 According to output, we can see that the model is converging!

+## Conclusion

+At this code checkpoint, we have approximately half of the core functionality in place.
+The `ndarray` module is nearly complete and well-tested, while the `tensor` module implements a good subset of the planned automatic differentiation features.
+With a solid foundation in place, we will spend the remaining time finalizing operations, improving the backward passes, enhancing test coverage, and implementing a small but functional neural network training example (MNIST).